|Nutritional Guidelines (per serving)|

 This classic lamb stew is a simple combination of boneless cubed lamb and vegetables.
-Potatoes, turnips or rutabagas, and carrots are among the vegetables in this hearty Irish stew.
-The crock pot makes the stew a great choice for a busy day.
-Just sear the lamb and toss it into the crock with the remaining ingredients.
+Potatoes, carrots, and either turnips or rutabagas are among the vegetables in this hearty Irish stew.
+The slow cooker makes the stew a great choice for a busy day.
+Just sear the lamb and toss it into the crock pot with the remaining ingredients.
 You'll come home to a fully cooked meal.

 - 2 tablespoons vegetable oil